scossin/record_linkage_insee/insee/download/README.md

 # INSEE death files

-The files can be downloaded at this address: https://www.data.gouv.fr/fr/datasets/fichier-des-personnes-decedees/
+The txt files can be downloaded at this address: https://www.data.gouv.fr/fr/datasets/fichier-des-personnes-decedees/

+Put the txt files in the **data** folder in the current directory.
 ## Downloads

 As the hospital information system of Bordeaux University Hospital was set up in 2005-2006, we have chosen to download these death files ** only from 2005 **.